OutSystems/outsystems-maps/README.md

 ### Where can you find the component?
 The OutSystems component, like all components, can be found in [OutSystems forge](https://www.outsystems.com/forge/component-overview/9909/outsystems-maps).
 There you can also find a [sample application](https://www.outsystems.com/forge/component-overview/10984/outsystems-maps-sample) that show-cases several uses of the component.
-The documentation for the component can be found in the [official page](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Patterns/Using_Mobile_and_Reactive_Patterns/Map).
+The documentation for the component can be found in the [official page](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Patterns/Using_Mobile_and_Reactive_Patterns/Map), as well as, in a more interactive way in the [Component living documentation](https://outsystemsui.outsystems.com/OutSystemsMapsSample/).

 ### Why use this component?
 If you're using OutSystems, this is how you can use this component in your application: